 By working with a sewing machine and scale models only, she has created a design that works with the natural behaviour of fabric, rather than against it.

 The design has a solid oak or walnut frame, a sprung drop seat and cylindrical oak legs, which extend upwards to the height of the back and become the frame supports.
 Placed over the supports is a pure cotton canvas, creating a sling for the densely filled duck feather seat and back cushions.
 The sofa has an unfamiliar visual language, is exceptionally comfortable and very easy to clean.

 Lucy Kurrein has created a boundary pushing sofa, one which befits her inquisitive, single-minded approach to design.

 Made to order in Norfolk, England.

-Available in a wide range of other fabrics and leathers.
+Available with a white or black cotton sling, and upholstered in a wide range of other fabrics and leathers.